 Ruby Huff’s essay was part of the Works Projects Administration’s (WPA) historical research on Covington County, Mississippi.
 My thanks to Ed Payne for suggesting that I reprint it on Renegade South.
-The section that describes the location of “Deserters’ Den” appears below in italics.
+The section that describes the location of “Deserters’ Den” is shaded below in green.

 Vikki Bynum, Moderator